 - You must have the spell available to you (i.e., you haven't forgotten to memorize it or already used it up without recovering it somehow).

 - Casting a spell almost always requires a Standard action.
-Some combat or defensive spells (Feather Fall, for example) are immediate actions.
+Some combat or defensive spells (Feather Fall (Spell), for example) are immediate actions.
 Spells with one or more Metamagic Feats (see Quicken Spell (Feat) or Multispell (Feat) )sometimes have their casting times increased to full round actions as a result of applying the metamagic feat to them, but they're generally Worth It.

 - To cast a spell, you must be able to speak (if the spell has a verbal component), gesture (if it has a somatic component), and manipulate the material components or focus (if any).
 Additionally, you must concentrate to cast a spell.
 Drawing a material component for a spell (if any) is always treated as part of the action of casting the spell.